This lesson will cover the following topics:

 04 Order of Operations

-Your global variables should be configured using the Custom Variables feature found in the Tools tab in Project Settings.
+Your global variables should be configured using the Custom Variables feature in the Tools tab in Project Settings.

 05 Showing and Hiding